top of page

 The Project:

 COVID certainly left its mark on education and the arts.
-Performing groups today are smaller than they were as many people, for whatever reasons, chose not to return to what they were involved in pre-COVID.
+Performing groups today are smaller than they were, as many people, for various reasons, have chosen not to return to their previous involvement.

 That is the question Ron Sayer started asking in 2021.
 More specifically, what can the Marshall Community Chorus do, and what impact can it have on a needed change?

-Thanks to a generous initial gift from the Charles M. Buckner Foundation, we hope to begin to have an impact with the creation of the Marshall Community Chorus Composer Residency Project.
+Thanks to a generous gift from the Charles M. Buckner Foundation, we hope to make an impact with the creation of the Marshall Community Chorus Composer Residency Project.

 Goals of the Project: